Law Library Information & Services

 MSU Faculty and Research Assistants may use their university account numbers to purchase copy cards.
 Please see the Circulation Desk for details.

 Printing is available for law students, faculty, and staff.
-For student access to printing information, visit this page to read about the law college’s distributed printing system.
+For student access to printing information, read about the law college’s distributed printing system.

 The Schaefer Law Library staffs a reference desk with professional librarians who are here to assist patrons with research.
 If you have any questions, visit our contact page for assistance.